RiteCheck Data Breach Exposes Social Security Numbers: 68,587 Affected

 The compromised data included a wide range of personally identifiable information (PII): names, addresses, dates of birth, Social Security numbers, driver’s license numbers, government-issued ID numbers and payment card numbers.

 The breach was formally disclosed to the Maine Attorney General’s office on July 28, 2025, and affected individuals began receiving written notification on July 25, 2025.
+The data breach was reported to the New Hampshire Attorney General's office on Aug.
+1, 2025.

 According to the notice submitted to the Maine Attorney General, the company determined that the unauthorized access was limited to a specific server, but the review of its contents confirmed that sensitive personal data had been exposed.